 Finally, some have far superior cuisine choices as compared to other restaurants.
 When it comes to character meals, the food is pretty important to us.
 Some character meals have notoriously bad food, which gives the distinct impression that you’re simply paying to meet characters.
 That’s fine for some people, but we have qualms with it.
 The good news is that things are getting better!

-In the last two years, two excellent character meals began.
-Bon Voyage Adventure Breakfast set sail at Disney’s BoardWalk Inn, offering couples from the Little Mermaid and Tangled, along with a solid prix fixe menu.
+In the last few years, a trio excellent character meals began.
+First, Bon Voyage Adventure Breakfast set sail at Disney’s BoardWalk Inn, offering couples from the Little Mermaid and Tangled, along with a solid prix fixe menu.
 This began what now appears to be a trend of elevated character dining experiences.

 For the flip side of this post, see our companion post: Worst Character Meals at Walt Disney World.
 Not everyone agrees with our choices there, so be sure to read the comments for different perspectives.
 Some of you agreed with our choices, many of you disagreed, and a few felt it was a personal affront that we would dare list your favorites among our least favorites.